airborne-commando/OPSEC-OSINT-Tools/opsec.md

 - Avoid transferring files that could deanonymize you unless absolutely necessary[2][5].
 - Never use Tails to transfer files directly to or from another operating system on the same device, as this can compromise your security[5].
 - Protect all encryption passphrases carefully and never store them insecurely[7].
+- also be sure to wipe all metadata if possible.

 ---